sagelai/COMP4436_Project/README.md

 # Construction Site Environmental Monitoring System

 This is a web-based application for real-time environmental monitoring and safety alerts on construction sites.
-It displays environmental sensor data (temperature, humidity, CO₂ levels, gas concentration), an environmental safety index, and safety alerts, with a responsive UI built using Tailwind CSS, Chart.js, and Socket.io for real-time updates.
+It integrates with MQTT for sensor data, Firebase for data storage, and uses machine learning for anomaly detection.
+The UI displays environmental sensor data (temperature, humidity, CO₂ levels, gas concentration), an environmental safety index, and safety alerts, built with Tailwind CSS, Chart.js, and Socket.io for real-time updates.

 ## Prerequisites

-- **Python 3.8+**: Ensure Python is installed on your system.
+- **Python 3.8+**: Ensure Python is installed.
 - **pip**: Python package manager for installing dependencies.
-- **Node.js** (optional): Only if you need to customize frontend dependencies.
+- **Firebase Account**: Required for database and storage integration.
+- **MQTT Broker**: An MQTT broker (e.g., Mosquitto) for sensor communication.
 - A modern web browser (e.g., Chrome, Firefox).

 ## Setup Instructions